TheMole3/IVT-Heatpump-Controller/README.md

   - Switch modes (e.g., heating, cooling)
   - Change fan speed
   - Enable/disable power mode and 10°C mode
-- **Integrated temperature sensor**: View real-time temperature readings on the web interface via the main ESP8266 controller.
+- **Integrated temperature sensor**: View semi-real-time temperature readings on the web interface.
 - **Optional extra temperature sensor**: Use an additional ESP8266-based sensor with **ESP-NOW** communication to monitor temperature from another spot in the house.
 - Web-based user interface for convenient control over the internet.